35-Year-Old First Baseman – Chicago White Sox

 LaRoche's season wasn't as bad as his 2011, but it was still a weaker effort than the Nationals expected.
 Side effects from new medication to control ADHD were initially fingered as the culprit, but t...

 Adam LaRoche Contract Information:

-Agreed to a two-year, $24 million deal with the Nationals in January 2013.
+Signed a two-year, $25 million deal with the White Sox in November of 2014.

 To instantly reveal our fantasy analysis of every player – including Adam LaRoche – simply subscribe now.

 |Preseason||Subscribe now to see our 2014 projections for Adam LaRoche||3-Year Averages||116||470||411||53||100||38||19||1||18||59||2||0||54||102||0||4||1||.243||.330||.426||.756|

 |Sep.
 22||@Det||Did not play.|

 |Sep.
 13||Min||Did not play.|

 |Aug.
 30||Det||Did not play.|